Rugby league: New Zealand Warriors slammed for 'heartless' Stephen Kearney axing

 Assistant coach Todd Payten will be the interim replacement.

-Although Kearney's record as head coach was sub-par - with the Warriors twice finishing 13th and his win rate a mere 41.8 per cent - many feel that he deserved longer than six games in charge this season, considering what the Warriors had to go through by uplifting their lives to be based in Australia due to the Covid-19 pandemic.
+Although Kearney's record as head coach was sub-par - with the Warriors twice finishing 13th in his three years in charge, and his win rate a mere 41.8 per cent - many feel that he deserved longer than six games in charge this season, considering what the Warriors had to go through by uplifting their lives to be based in Australia due to the Covid-19 pandemic.

 Newstalk ZB journalist and commentator Jason Pine led the way, calling the decision "heartless and cold".